amkay/gradle-gitflow/README.md

 This plugin is heavily inspired by the [gradle-git](/ajoberstar/gradle-git) plugin.

 It **intentionally** provides no Gradle tasks and interacts with [Git](http://git-scm.com/) just for inferring the version of the project.
+This inferred version is set as the project version of the [Gradle](https://gradle.org/) project to which it is applied.